What the C-suite wants: 24 must-have HR software metrics

 1. Workforce productivity

-Depending on its sophistication and on your organisation’s setup, human resource management software might measure productivity various ways, like:
+Depending on its sophistication and on your organisation’s setup, your software might measure productivity in various ways, like:

 • Performance metrics like project completion or sales figures